-But the very success of the single created dissension within the band.
-Clapton wanted to stick with the band's blues roots and, at times, refused even to play at all during "For Your Love".
+But the very success of that first hit single created dissension within the band.
+Clapton wanted to stick with the band's Blues roots and, at times, refused even to play at all during "For Your Love".
 The conflict was never resolved and Clapton left in 1965 to join John Mayall's Bluesbreakers.
-Initially, the band tried to sign Jimmy Page, a British session star.
-Page, in turn, recommended Jeff Beck, the guitarist of an obscure band called the Tridents.
-With Beck on board, the Yardbirds produced further hits singles with, "Heartful Of Soul", "Evil Hearted You", and "Over, Under, Sideways, Down".
+Initially, the group tried to sign Jimmy Page, a British session star.
+Page, in turn, recommended Jeff Beck, the guitarist of an obscure band called The Tridents.
+With Beck on board, The Yardbirds produced further hits singles with, "Heartful Of Soul" (#9 in 1965), "I'm A Man" (#17 in 1965), "Shapes Of Things To Come" (#11 in 1966) and "Over, Under, Sideways, Down" (#13 in 1966).

 For The Yardbirds 2012 tour through the U.S. and Canada, the band was made up of guitarist Chris Dreja, drummer Jim McCarty, bassist David Smale, singer Andy Mitchell and guitarist Ben King.
 In 2015, Jim McCarty announced a new lineup which features guitarist Johnny A., bassist Kenny Aaronson, singer/harpist/percussionist Myke Scavone and guitarist/singer John Idan.
-The band was scheduled to wrap up a Fall tour in America before kicking off another string of shows in the UK and US lasting until October, 2016.
+The band was scheduled to wrap up a Fall tour in America before kicking off another string of shows in the UK and US stretching into March, 2017.

 For more, be sure to read Gary James' interviews with Chris Dreja and Jim McCarty